Skip to main content

 Is The Liquefaction of the Blood of St. Januarius, Naples real or fake?

-Has The Liquefaction of the Blood of St. Januarius, Naples been explained?
+Has The Liquefaction of the Blood of St. Januarius, Naples been debunked?

 What is the evidence for The Liquefaction of the Blood of St. Januarius, Naples?